barty-s/client_list_app/README.md

 ### Test Cases (user based with screenshots)

+#### Main Menu

-1. Main Menu - the app opens with a welcome message and asks the user to choose an action from the list.
+1. The app opens with a welcome message and asks the user to choose an action from the list of options - Add a client, view a client, edit a client, delete a client and finally exit the app.
+2. If the user types a number outside the range 1 - 5, they will be informed that their choice was invalid and then they will be prompted to choose again from the range of 1 - 5.
+3. The user can choose to type a number or type out their choice e.g. "1" or "Add a client".
+It is not case sensitive, so the user can type in all lower case, or in capitals, or in a mix of the two, with no errors arising.

+#### Action 1 - Add a client

+#### Action 2 - View a client

+#### Action 3 - Edit a client

+#### Action 4 - Delete a client

+#### Action 5 - Exit

 ### Fixed Bugs